sardariuss/carlson_protocol/README.md

 - FRONTEND
   - Plug login
 - Todos
+  - Fix initial contest multiplier: 0.5 shall decrease the more tokens are locked with the first ballot
+  - Add reward for users who open new votes
+  - Fix and add votes unit tests
   - Use real ckBTC canister on mainnet
   - Be able to order the votes by date, popularity or hotness.
 Be able to filter them by tag.

-### Misc TODOs

-- Fix initial contest multiplier: 0.5 shall decrease the more tokens are locked with the first ballot
-- Add reward for users who open new votes
-- Fix and add votes unit tests
   - Do not allow to open a vote to an anonymous principal